-Following structural inspections of the bridge on Newham Hill, which spans the A45 at Daventry, it was found that the approach had settled and was becoming a safety issue for road users.
+Following structural inspections of the bridge on Newnham Hill, which spans the A45 at Daventry, it was found that the approach had settled and was becoming a safety issue for road users.
 KierWSP, who maintain that section of highway on behalf of Northamptonshire Highways, required a solution that would address the issue caused by badgers and poor compaction during construction.

 Geobear was contacted to inspect the site and propose a solution using their specialist geopolymer injection process.
 The desired outcome would see the sub-base and soils compacted using a structural geopolymer, ahead of resurfacing.